EnigmaBridge/certbot-external-auth/README.md

 ## External authenticator for Certbot

 This plugin helps with domain validation process either by calling an external program or by printing JSON challenge to stdout for invoker to solve.
+Handler is compatible with [Dehydrated] DNS hooks.

-Supported challenges:
+Supported challenges: _DNS-01_, _HTTP-01_, _TLS-SNI-01_

-* DNS
-* HTTP
-* TLS-SNI

-This plugin only supports authentication, not installation.
+This plugin supports manual authentication and installation.

 ## Installation - pip